Make.com vs n8n — which automation tool to choose?

 - Cloud-hosted — zero configuration, works from minute one.

-- Operation-based pricing — you pay for the number of operations (steps) executed.
+- Credit-based pricing — you pay for the number of credits (steps) consumed.

 What is n8n?